dimitrismokkas/Web-Dev-For-Beginners-Lessons-Greek-translation/README.md

-# README.gr.md1
+# Lesson1.gr.md
-Lesson 1 translated to greek
+Lesson 1 translated to greek(including Pre-Lecture Quiz, Post-Lecture Quiz and the Assignment)